robb-j/husky-cms/README.md

 ### Timeline

+Timeline uses [Custom Fields](https://trello.com/b/ssZMnPTq/projectscms/power-up/56d5e249a98895a9797bebb9) Power-Ups and `Date` custom field.
+If using free version of Trello you can only use ONLY one Power-Up on a board.

+Setup timeline
+   - Enable Custom Fields Power-Up on your board
+   - Add `New Field` named `Date` with type `Date`
+   - Add card with `Date` to `Timeline` list and open it
+   - Add `.json` onto the end of the url & reload
+   - Copy the text and paste it into a [JSON formatter](https://jsonformatter.curiousconcept.com)
+   - Find the value for `idCustomField` for `Date` in the parsed json

-if you want to add milestones to your timeline then add a card with no `Date` parameter set.
-The title of the card will be rendered as milestone on the timeline.
+If you want to add milestones to your timeline then add a card with no `Date` parameter set.
+The `title` of the card will be rendered as milestone on the timeline.

 ### Plugins